10 Players Who Played For Both Celtic And Rangers

 As was the case at Rangers, Brown was unable to establish himself between the posts at Celtic making just 13 league appearances, though still picked up two Scottish Premier League titles and a Scottish League Cup before signing for Hibs in 2010.

 9. Steven Pressley

-Pressley then went to Dundee United and Hearts – winning the Scottish Cup – where he became mainstays in the team.
-After becoming a free agent, the then 33-year old Pressley was signed by Celtic.
+Pressley then went to Dundee United and Hearts – winning the Scottish Cup – where he became a mainstay in the team.
+After becoming a free agent, the then 33-year-old Pressley was signed by Celtic.
 In 2007, he was part of the Celtic side that won the Scottish Cup and became the first player to have won the trophy with three different clubs.

 8. David McLean

 McLean joined Celtic in 1907 and stayed there for two seasons.
 He played a great part in Celtic’s famous fortnight in April 1909 when they played eight games in twelve days to win the Scottish League.

 He left the club in 1909 to join Preston North End and two years later joined Sheffield Wednesday, where he became a legend.

 McLean later joined Rangers in 1918.
 He top-scored in the Scottish league in 1918/19 with 29 goals.
 He thus became the first player to be the outright top scorer in the top divisions in both England and Scotland.

 George Livingstone holds the unique record of being the only player to play for both sides of the Old Firm and Manchester derby.
 He spent one season with Celtic scoring 4 goals in 17 league appearances.
 He then played in the English League in 1902.

 Livingstone returned to Scotland in 1906, to play for the Rangers.
 He played a total of 47 league games scoring 20 times before leaving for Manchester United in 1909.